Abhishek-Johnson/Projects/README.md

 # Projects

-This is a repository where I would like to upload all my small time and big time projects.
+This is a repository where I would like to upload all other my small time and big time projects.